rpicard/explore-flask/source/static.rst

 -  Use Flask-Assets to insert static files in your templates.
 -  Flask-Assets can compile, combine and compress your static files.

+..
+[1]
+    We can see how bundle registration works `in the source <https://github.com/miracle2k/webassets/blob/0.8/src/webassets/env.py#L380>`_.